openmod-tracker/amiris/README.md

 [![Zenodo](https://img.shields.io/badge/Research-Zenodo-blue)](https://zenodo.org/communities/amiris)
 [![Last Commit](https://img.shields.io/gitlab/last-commit/dlr-ve/esy/amiris/amiris)](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/commits/dev)

-AMIRIS is an agent-based simulation of electricity markets and their actors.
+AMIRIS is an agent-based simulation model of electricity markets and their actors.
 Check out its [full documentation](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/home).

 **[Get started right away](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Get-Started)**!

 ## What is AMIRIS?

 AMIRIS enables you to simulate the interplay between electricity market actors, policy instruments, and scenarios.
-Due to its prototypical definition of agents, you can model decisions on a high level and simulate transnational electricity systems, e.g., Europe.
-At the same time you can also model very detailed decisions, e.g. of households.
+You can model both high level decisions and low level behaviour.
+For example, the introduction of a new EU legislation can be represented as well as a shift in flexibility strategies.

-Whatever you do: Thanks to the powerful framework [FAME](https://gitlab.com/fame-framework/wiki/-/wikis/home), AMIRIS will deliver results quickly: The typical **runtime is less than a minute** for one year and one market zone in hourly resolution.
+Whatever you do: AMIRIS will deliver results quickly.
+The typical **runtime is less than a minute** for one year and one market zone in hourly resolution.
+This is thanks to the powerful computation framework [FAME](https://gitlab.com/fame-framework/wiki/-/wikis/home).

-Below is an overview of the agents modelled in AMIRIS.
-The figure illustrates the associated flows of information, energy and money.
+All market actors are represented as prototypical agents.
+The figure bewlow illustrates the associated flows of information, energy and money.

 ![AMIRIS Model schema](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/uploads/AMIRIS_ModellSchema_CCBY4.png)

 ## Who is AMIRIS for?

-AMIRIS is intended for informed users in the energy domain, such as students, researchers, and companies in the sector.
+AMIRIS is intended for informed users in the energy domain, such as researchers, companies, and students.
 Although not strictly necessary, [Basic Knowledge of Electricity Markets](https://en.wikipedia.org/wiki/Electricity_market#Wholesale_electricity_market) is helpful, e.g. regarding market clearing concepts.

 ## Applications